 The team headed off early on Saturday morning, keen and enthusiastic for the big event.

-The minibus trip down was filled with multiple games of “Mafia” and was ably led by Ms Bourke and Mr Barry.
+The minibus trip down was filled with multiple games of “Mafia” and was ably led by Ms Bourke.
 The debating skills of Tayla Dures and Ethan Montgomery were highly noted during this, and there was no doubt that they both have a future career in the legal profession.

 Upon arrival in Sydney, there was a little time for shopping, followed by dinner and a presentation by various speakers from the Indigenous Marathon Foundation, including “Deadly Ninja” Jack Wilson as well as Australian marathon legend and IMF Director Robert de Castella.
 Our Clontarf Director, Charlie Maher, was able to organise this highly valued presentation.